bsse-scf/pyMINFLUX/README.md

 $ pip install --upgrade pyminflux
 ```

-pyMINFLUX can then be easily run from command-line:
+pyMINFLUX can then be easily run from the command line:

 ```sh
 $ pyminflux